 - Make MTD a part of every conversation your staff have with clients.

-- Add an MTD reminder to the bottom of every email and letter you send to clients including the April 2019 deadline.
+- Add an MTD reminder to the bottom of every email and letter you send to clients.

 - Customise QuickBooks resources such as those in our Making Tax Digital Marketing Kit and send them to your clients.